blbadger/blbadger.github.io/language-discreteness.md

 Price система idea versus man↓ouvelle
 ```

-and for **Geralt of Rivia** we have a representation ``Ger Rivalt Rivia`` given the output of all except the first token ($[:, 1:, :]$) and ``Ger Riv of Rivia`` for $[:, 2:, :]$.
+and for **Geralt of Rivia** we have a representation ``Ger Rivalt Rivia`` given the output of all except the first token ($[:, 1:, :]$) and ``Ger Riv of Rivia`` for all except the first two tokens, $[:, 2:, :]$.
 As observed before, the tokens are often permuted such that the masked token is not necessarily in the correct place.
 It should be noted that accurate input representations for any input tokens are not obtained once more than one attention layer is used.

 On the other hand, some experimentation is sufficient to convince one that this is not the case for trained models: for a 7 billion parameter trained Llama, the attention layer output does not yield accurate masked token identity.